 Cubism was a truly revolutionary form of art that emerged in the early 20th century.
-It was shocking and extremely daring as the artists believed that western art had run its course, so the artists were challenging the conventional forms of art.
+It was shocking and extremely daring as the artists believed that Western art had run its course, so the artists were challenging the conventional forms of art.
 It was truly the start of the coming of the modern age of art.

-Cubism is an early 20th Century avant-garde art movement that helped to revolutionize European painting and sculpture.
+Cubism is an early 20th-century avant-garde art movement that helped to revolutionize European painting and sculpture.
 It also helped to inspire related movements in music, literature, and architecture.
 There are two periods of Cubism called Analytical and Synthetic.
 Also, there is the Orphism Cubism, which is an offshoot of Cubism.

 The Start of the Cubism Art Movement

 Pablo Picasso and George Brague started the Cubism art movement and were later joined by Jean Metzinger, Albert Gleizes, Robert Delaunay, Henri Le Fauconnier, Juan Gris, and Fernand Leger.
-The movement was inspired by the three-dimensional form of some of the later work of Paul Cezanne.
+The movement was inspired by the three-dimensional form of some of the later works of Paul Cezanne.

 Cubism, like many new art forms, started with the desire to break from the past and to change the meaning of art.
 If you had to pick one person who started the cubist movement and influenced it the most, it would be Pablo Picasso.